marcusvolz/mathart/README.md

 Create mathematical art with R

-Most of the parametric equations underlying these plots were discovered by the mathematical artist Hamid Naderi Yeganeh.
+Most of the parametric equations underlying these plots were discovered by the mathematical artist [Hamid Naderi Yeganeh](https://mathematics.culturalspot.org/home).
+Links to Hamid's equations can be found in the documentation.

 ## How to use